In flood-stricken Pakistan, rains damage archeological site

 The site’s landmark “Buddhist stupa” — a large hemispherical structure associated with worship, meditation and burial — remains intact, Abbasi said.
 But the downpour has damaged some outer walls and also some larger walls separating individual rooms or chambers.

-Abbasi said Mohenjo Daro’s civilization built an elaborate drainage system, which has been critical in flooding in the past.
+Abbasi said the civilization at Mohenjo Daro, also known as “Mound of the Dead” in the local Sindhi language, built an elaborate drainage system, which has been critical in flooding in the past.

 Though the floods have touched all of Pakistan, the Sindh province has been among the worst hit.